Gimel-Foundation/GiFo-RFC-0210-G-IBE-Integration-Profile/GiFo-RFC-0210-G-IBE-Integration-Profile.rst

    consumers reconstruct mandate-equivalent semantics post-hoc.
 f) Defines the four governance-profile categories Minimal / Standard / Strict / Platform-Native and the conformance-feature matrix.
-g) Specifies the (Preliminary) Cookbooks of Appendices A–E.
+g) Specifies the (Preliminary) Cookbooks of Appendices A–E, G, and U.
 h) Specifies the GAuth Open-Core Reference Connector Slot Registry foundation (§13.A and Appendix F): the multi-instance ``identity_platform`` slot (Type-A) and the single